-Department of Community and Global HealthHead: Under election (to be updated soon)
+Department of Community and Global Health Head: Under election (to be updated soon)

 We conduct community-based health research in low-and middle-income countries and Japan by collecting original primary data at the community level (non-laboratory setting).
 Through such research, we intend to identify innovative health-related practices for people and health practitioners.
-We also aim to contribute to policy making and promote actions to improve health and well-being outcomes by making the best use of community-based research.
+We also aim to contribute to policymaking and promote actions to improve health and well-being outcomes by making the best use of community-based research.
 Major topics of current research include:

-- 1. Health, nutrition, and development;
+- 1. Health, nutrition, and development

-- 2. Health, human rights, and human security;
+- 2. Health, human rights, and human security

-- 3. Communicable and non-communicable disease control;
+- 3. Communicable and non-communicable disease control

-- 4. Health promotion;
+- 4. Health promotion

-- 5. Maternal, newborn, and child health.
+- 5. Reproductive, maternal, newborn, child, and adolescent health

 - 6. Immigrant and refugee health

 - 7. Health systems